bbauska/UofM-Intro-HTML5/README.md

 I want to kind of do a live demo with you of what happens when we type something in.
 I&apos;ve written it down for you.
-It looks up the domain, the **DNS** returns an IP address, and then a whole bunch of files start to be returned.
+It looks up the domain, the
+<b>DNS</b> returns an IP address, and then a whole bunch of files start to
+be returned.
 Let&apos;s take a look.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 42. example, school of information at u of michigan (33) ~~~~~~~~~~~~~~~~~~-->